New electric Jaguar four-door GT Review

 Motors, performance and handling

-Okay, so what I can tell you more about are the headline numbers, which are properly spicy.
-We’re expecting a tri-motor set-up, around 1,000hp, plus a stack of tech aimed squarely at making it feel agile and special: torque vectoring, rear-wheel steer, and four-corner air suspension are all on the cards.
+Okay, so the headline numbers are properly spicy.
+We’re expecting a tri-motor set-up with active all-wheel drive and around 1,000hp, plus a stack of tech aimed squarely at making it feel agile and special: torque vectoring, rear-wheel steer, and four-corner air suspension are all expected to be standard, and were fitted to the prototype car that I drove.

 Jaguar has been deliberately forensic about defining what a ‘true modern Jaguar’ should feel like, driving much of the historic Jaguar fleet to reset its benchmark before testing modern electric performance cars.
-Nav was coy on specifics, but did admit the Taycan was part of the brief - albeit as something to be different from.
+In fact, I drove the classic 1978 Jaguar XJ-C just before I slid into the prototype electric Jaguar four-door GT, as everyone at Jag was keen to show how they’d used this classic V12 tourer as inspiration for how the all-electric GT drives.

 Range, battery and charging

-It’s built on a new, dedicated EV platform called the Jaguar Electric Architecture (JEA), which Jag has confirmed will have 800V charging capability and will be able to add 200 miles of range in as little as 15 minutes.
-We also know that the four-door GT is going to be built in the UK (unlike the Jaguar I-Pace, which was built in Austria by Magna Steyr).
+We don’t have all the specifics of the range and charging on the new electric Jaguar four-door GT, yet.
+We know it sits on a bespoke platform called the Jaguar Electric Architecture (JEA), which Jag has confirmed will have 800V charging capability and will be able to add 200 miles of range in as little as 15 minutes courtesy of 350kW peak charging.

 Practicality and boot space